 Ray Crane is a graduate of the School of the Boston Museum of Fine Arts, and has made his career as an artist, both on an independent basis and as artist in residence for many years at Boston’s Museum of Science/ Charles Hayden Planetarium.

-For more than 30 years as a professional artist, Ray’s work has evolved through several distinct phases, all with a focus on love of history and the rich maritime, aviation and architectural heritage of New England.
-Following an early period doing astronomical art (inspired by his work at the Museum), he turned to a subject that had been a passion since childhood – aviation.
+For more than 30 years as a professional artist, Ray’s work has evolved through several distinct phases, all with a focus on love of history and the rich maritime, aviation and architectural heritage of the Northeast.
+Following an early period doing astronomical art (inspired by his work at the Museum), he turned to a subject that had been a passion since childhood, aviation.
 His interests were primarily historical such as the golden age of air transportation and air travel in America.
 In the tradition of marine artists who depict the great age of sail, he set out to recapture the early days of a new form of transportation that changed America forever and to pay tribute to the local aircraft and airlines that were among the early pioneers.
 One of these paintings, Flying Boat is in the collection of the Smithsonian Air and Space Museum.

-Over time, Crane has explored the coast from Boston to downeast Maine, under every conceivable condition, and from every perspective, both from land and (most often), from out on the water.
-He has explored the rugged coast of Maine north to Acadia, including many of the accessible islands along the way, and most recently has expanded his horizons southward to New York Harbor and the Hudson River Valley with its unique visual beauty and rich maritime history.
+Over time, Crane has explored the coast from Boston to Downeast Maine, under every conceivable condition, and from every perspective, both from land and (most often), out on the water.
+He has explored the rugged coast of Maine north to Acadia, including many of the accessible islands along the way, and more recently has expanded his horizons southward to New York Harbor and the Hudson River Valley with its unique visual beauty and rich maritime history.
 When not painting or seeking new locations, he spends time searching through the archives of museums and libraries for information that will result in new works with a unique historical perspective.